 Graduating Honors students may also be eligible to receive an “Honors Program Graduate” medallion and receive special recognition in the commencement program if they complete 15 credits of Honors classes and have a cumulative GPA of 3.5 or higher.

 Students attending SMCC directly from high school (within two semesters of graduating) can apply for the Presidents’ Honors Scholarship, which covers up to 15 credits of in-state/in-county tuition per semester for four consecutive semesters, as well as the $15 registration fee.
-Eligibility for the Presidents’ Honors Scholarship is based in part on a student’s high school academic performance and college placement test scores.
+Eligibility for the Presidents’ Honors Scholarship is based on a student’s final unweighted high school GPA.
 Other conditions apply.

 There are two ways to earn Honors credit.
 You can either enroll in an Honors class, or you can work with your instructor to complete an Honors Project, thus turning that class into an Honors class.
 The specifics of the Honors Project are documented in an Honors Contract.